openjdk/jdk/src/jdk.jcmd/share/man/jinfo.md

 you might need to specify the `-J-d64` option, for example:

 >   `jinfo -J-d64 -sysprops` *pid*

+If the target JVM is started with an alternate temporary file location, `jinfo` must use the same temporary file location for communication; this is true by default but see the [`-XX:AltTempDir`](./java.html#-XX_AltTempDir) option.

 This command is unsupported and might not be available in future releases of the JDK.
 In Windows Systems where `dbgeng.dll` is not present, the Debugging